-Rev. Theodore M. Hesburgh, C.S.C., Chair in Peace Studies; Interim Associate Dean for Academic Affairs, Keough School of Global Affairs
+Rev. Theodore M. Hesburgh, C.S.C., Chair in Peace Studies; Associate Dean for Policy and Practice, Keough School of Global Affairs

 Areas of expertise: Political economy of aid and development in post-conflict and authoritarian contexts, with regional expertise in Southeast Asia

 Caroline Hughes is the Director of Doctoral Studies and the Rev. Theodore M. Hesburgh, C.S.C.
 Chair in Peace Studies at the Kroc Institute for International Peace Studies, an integral part of the Keough School of Global Affairs.
 Her work conceptualizes peace and development as political relationships constructed to legitimize unequal distributions of resources and subject to ongoing contestation by different social groups, which is contrary to liberal understandings of peace and development as public goods achieved through collaboration.